harshit-ht22/Human-Error-404/README.md

 ##🔮**ROUND-2 IMPLEMENTATION PLAN**

-In Round-2, the project will move beyond conceptual demonstration towards validating real-world feasibility of the proposed system.
+In Round-2, the project will focus on strengthening system realism and governance feasibility through deeper software implementation.

-The focus of Round-2 will be on depth rather than expansion, including:
+*Planned enhancements include:*

-- Integration of a lightweight backend to simulate live issue creation, SLA timers, and escalation transitions
+- Integration of a lightweight backend to enable real-time issue creation, SLA timers, and escalation transitions
-- Demonstration of one real infrastructure asset using a low-cost sensor (e.g., garbage bin fill level or streetlight status)
+- Use of simulated but realistic data streams to represent infrastructure signals and citizen inputs
-- Live visualization of escalation when SLA thresholds are crossed
+- Live demonstration of automatic escalation when SLA thresholds are crossed
-- Verification logic to prevent issue closure without objective confirmation
+- Enforcement of verification logic to prevent premature issue closure
-- End-to-end demo from detection to enforcement on the live dashboard
+- End-to-end execution of governance workflows on the live dashboard

-The goal of Round-2 is to prove that the proposed governance workflows can operate reliably with real signals and enforced accountability.
+-The emphasis in Round-2 is on validating accountability mechanisms and decision-making logic rather than physical hardware deployment.

+-While hardware integration is feasible, the current phase prioritizes governance logic and system enforcement, which are independent of specific sensing technologies.

 ---